ASE-ESRS/Group-Project/reflectiveessay.md

 One limitation of the app in its current state is that you can only select a search radius up to 20km.
 The reason for this restriction is that the server will attempt to return all results within the specified vicinity of the client.

-It's not hard to imagine that this scales badly and, at some threshold, breaks down altogether.
+It's not hard to imagine that this scales badly due to a server exception caused by the body of the HTTP response being too large.
+This means at some threshold, returning the relevant data breaks down altogether.
 Consider the case of the user selecting a search radius that encompasses the entire country.
 Even if the server returned these results, it would be in the order of gigabytes.

 A better solution might be to, before returning the data-points to the client, have the server average (cluster together) data-points so that no more than some threshold number of data-points are returned.